artsy/README/onboarding/mentors.md

   - If their early work hasn't exposed them to `artsy/gravity`, consider pairing on something trivial or just setting it up, breaking and fixing a test.
   - If they haven't set up hokusai yet, consider pairing on that.
-- Try to have another meeting towards the end of the week- **especially** if they are leaving New York.
-Revisit things you talked about in the first meeting and look for areas that could have gone better.
-Consider amending relevant documents like this one.
+- Try to have another meeting towards the end of the week.
+Revisit things you talked about in the first meeting and check in to see how they are doing.

-**Your first year**
+**The first few months**

-- New hires usually begin with a sprint-by-sprint rotation through our teams, a whirlwind that can last upwards of 2 months.
-It's good to check in with your mentee during this time.
+- New hires usually begin with a sprint-by-sprint rotation through our teams, a process that can last upwards of 2 months.
+  - Check in with your mentee during this time and to help unblock them if necessary.
+  - Rotations tend to introduce new product areas and systems, and those are natural opportunities to provide a code tour, product demo, or informal history/background.
+- Attend a meeting together:
+  - office hours
+  - an engineering practice
+  - peer learning working group
 - Consider reaching out to other mentors as well
 - Periodically check in with yourself on what you think you know about your mentee:
   - How are they feeling at work?
-It's good to be aware (if you can) of comfort level, new technologies and more dynamic pieces of how they are getting situated at Artsy.
+It's good to be aware (if you can) of comfort level, new technologies and how they are getting situated at Artsy.
   - Are there any opportunities to pair together (or for them to pair with someone else) on a new technology or domain area?
+- When the mentee joins their first full-time team, check in with them through the first few sprints.
+How is their ramp-up going?
+Are they feeling productive and safe within the team?
+Encourage the mentee to bring up these topics with their manager if you think it would help.
 - Many mentoring pairs continue scheduling semi-weekly coffee chats in the weeks and months going forward.
-As the relationship becomes less formal these can be great to keep in touch with a team member you have a special relationship with!
+Share and discuss relevant articles or collaborate on a blog post; As the relationship becomes less formal these can be great to keep in touch with a team member you have a special relationship with!

 ## Footnotes